SEARCH

 • Containers: Use organic potting mix made for food crops.
 Read the label to be certain it is okay for veggies (safe to eat food grown in it).
 Many common potting soils are not food safe.

-• In ground: I use my own garden soil which I add mature compost (humus) to a few times a year.
+• In ground: I use my own garden soil which I add homemade compost to a few times a year.
 You want soil that will retain moisture without being too damp or dry.

 Recommended Seeds To Try